 Status and Distribution

 The distribution of this rare species is imperfectly known due to confusion (covering both nomenclature and misidentification) with Caryocolum huebneri.
-Only confirmed records have been displayed on the distribution map which indicates it has, at the very least, a particularly scattered distribution over various parts of England.
+Only accepted records have been displayed on the distribution map which indicates it has, at the very least, a particularly scattered distribution over various parts of England.
 Recent records indicate it may be under-recorded as these records relate to isolated and infrequently visited wooded areas.

 Foodplant and Larval Feeding Signs